-A student may not participate in a practice or competition on the day of an absence unless the coach/advisor or Activities Director has granted prior approval.
+A student may not participate in a practice or competition on the day of an absence unless the PMS Administration has granted prior approval.
 A student may not, under any circumstances, take part in practice or competition on a day he/she has been suspended or is truant from school.
-A student who has in-school suspension will be allowed to practice and compete.
+A student who has in-school or out-of-school suspension will not be allowed to practice and compete.
+A second out of school suspension will result in removal from the team.